 Professor Petrovsky: [sitting across from each other in a bar] For generations, the men of my family have been rabbis in Israel before that in Europe, it was to be my calling.
 I was quite a prodigy.
 I was the "pride" of my Yeshiva.
-The elders said I had a 70-year-old's understanding of the midrahs by the time I was 14.
-But by the time I was finished with my studies I knew I could never be a rabbi.
+The elders said I had a forty year old understanding of the Midrash.
+By the time I was twelve by the time I was thirteen I knew I could never be a rabbi.

 Mike McDermott: Why not?

 Professor Petrovsky: Because for all I understood of the Talmud, I never saw God there.